Yakrub-El: Worship

-In known texts from Old Babylonian Mari, Yakrub-El appears exclusively in association with Terqa and its immediate surroundings.
+In texts from Old Babylonian Mari, Yakrub-El appears exclusively in association with Terqa and its immediate surroundings.
 Ichiro Nakata has suggested that he could be referred to as the "lord" (lugal) of this city, though other researchers, including Jean-Marie Durand and Amanda Podany, generally presume that the deity designated this way would instead be Dagan.
 Lluís Feliu assumes that Dagan was the god of the city of Terqa, while Yakrub-El represented the surrounding district (ḫalṣum) and its population, both permanently settled and nomadic, and suggested it might have been an example of a broader pattern of local pantheons combining gods already known from the third millennium BCE, worshiped chiefly in the urban centers of the region, with ones brought through population movements.
 He considers Itūr-Mēr to be another example of a deity belonging to the latter group.
 Yakrub-El was commonly associated with Dagan in religious texts.
 They appear together in greeting formulas from Terqa.
-One example can be found in a letter to Zimri-Lim from Kibri-Dagan, the governor of this city: Dagan and Yakrub-El are well.
-The city of Terqa and the district are well.
+One example can be found in a letter to Zimri-Lim from Kibri-Dagan, the governor of this city: "Dagan and Yakrub-El are well.
+The city of Terqa and the district are well".